What are the 7 Wastes that are Killing Business Efficiency?Michael Cousins

 The 7 wastes are activities identified in an organisation that do not add value but cost money.
 It is estimated that only 5% of our time actually adds value to the customer; if this indeed is true, it means that every company can learn from the 7 wastes to improve business efficiency.
-In this article, I explore the 7 waste of Lean manufacturing to cut out wasteful processes and increase the percentage of value adding processes.
+In this article, I explore the 7 waste of Lean manufacturing and how to identify and cut out wasteful processes and increase the percentage of value adding processes.